wixtoolset/web/src/Web/Static/documents/development/wips/6257-add-dotnet-runtime-search.html.md

 ## Proposal
 Right now, the NetFx extension supports .NET Core/.NET 5 runtime detection using a combination of path and registry checks.
 As discussed in [dotnet/runtime#36479](https://github.com/dotnet/runtime/issues/36479), this strategy is not sufficient for robust runtime installation detection.

 An alternate solution is to use the the NETCoreCheck tool, built and published in the .NET repo [here](https://github.com/dotnet/deployment-tools/tree/master/src/clickonce/native/projects/NetCoreCheck).
-Using this tool in the NetFx extension would allow us to easily handle runtime dependency installation for .NET Core package definitions, including newer version detection [#6257](https://github.com/wixtoolset/issues/issues/6257).
+Using this tool in the NetFx extension will allow us to easily handle runtime dependency installation for .NET Core package definitions, including newer version detection [#6257](https://github.com/wixtoolset/issues/issues/6257).
 The NetCoreCheck tool is already being used in Visual Studio by ClickOnce and Installer Projects for the same purpose.

-I'm proposing that we create a `DotNetRuntimeSearch` element that would allow us to run the NETCoreCheck tool and use the result as a condition to install a .NET runtime package.
-The element would be implemented as an extension search as defined by this [WIP](https://wixtoolset.org/development/wips/5539-modularize-burn-searches/).
-The NetCoreCheck tool will be included in the binary table for any bundle using this search, which would make it available to the search through native code.
-This strategy would be compatible with [#6264](https://github.com/wixtoolset/issues/issues/6264), Luke's proposal for .NET Core/.NET 5 runtime installation checks with custom actions and launch conditions.
+I'm proposing that we create a `DotNetRuntimeSearch` element in the NetFx extension that will allow us to run the NETCoreCheck tool and use the result as a condition to install a .NET runtime package.
+The element will be implemented as an extension search as defined by this [WIP](https://wixtoolset.org/development/wips/5539-modularize-burn-searches/).
+The NetCoreCheck tool will be included by the Burn engine as an embedded payload, which makes it available to the search through native code.
+This strategy is compatible with [#6264](https://github.com/wixtoolset/issues/issues/6264), Luke's proposal for .NET Core/.NET 5 runtime installation checks with custom actions and launch conditions.

-I've designed a preliminary schema below:
+I've designed a preliminary schema for `DotNetRuntimeSearch` below:

     <xs:element name="DotNetRuntimeSearch">
         <xs:annotation>